Ash1shh/AshishChandra/README.md

 <h1 align="center"> Hey there 👋 </h1>

-<p align="center">Currently, I'm in Third year of Computer Science Engineering with Iot, Cyber Security, Block Chain Technology at Chaitanya Bharathi Institute of Technology (CBIT).
+<p align="center">Currently, I'm in Fourth year of Computer Science Engineering with Iot, Cyber Security, Block Chain Technology at Chaitanya Bharathi Institute of Technology (CBIT).
 I love solving problems using programming and I'm very interested in Software Engineering, Web Development, Data Structures and Algorithms.
 I'm very proactive and I love teamwork.
 Be free to contact me :) </p>

 <br>